How to Get a Stuck Screw Undone: 7 Brilliant Tips That Work

 Extra Grip with Rubber Band or Steel Wool

-If the screw head is stripped, a rubber band or piece of steel wool can provide additional friction for your screwdriver to grip.
+If the screw head is stripped, try using a rubber band or a piece of steel wool.
+These can give your screwdriver a better grip, helping you turn the screw more easily.

 Drilling Out or Using Screw Extractor Tool